torch2424/wasm-by-example/examples/hello-world/hello-world.assemblyscript.en-us.md

 </html>
 ```

+You can then run a local webserver (like `python -m http.server 8000`) and browse to `localhost:8000/hello.html`, where you'll see the expected output.

 And we should have a working Wasm Add (Hello World) program!
 Congrats!

 You should have something similar to the demo ([Source Code](/source-redirect?path=examples/hello-world/demo/assemblyscript)) below: